Common Home Inspection Red Flags and What They Mean

 What It Means:

 Old or faulty wiring isn’t just inconvenient—it can be dangerous.
 Electrical problems are a fire hazard and should be fixed right away.
 If an inspection reveals these issues, you'll need a licensed electrician to make things safe.
+In neighborhoods such as Cave Spring, many homes have had additions or past renovations.
+Unscrupulous contractors may have taken shortcuts with improper conduits and insulation that can be a serious hazard if left hidden.

 4. Plumbing Issues